 The registration fee for the conference is $119.
 You can get early bird pricing of $99 if you register before March 4th.
 Registration gives you access to two days of presentations, exclusive networking opportunities, and the exhibit hall.
 Your registration will also enable you to log in and watch the available recordings of the presentations until December 31, 2022

 There are no in-person conference-related events.
-COVID-19 greatly impacted everyone, and we were no exception.
-But we are embracing hosting our conference virtually because it means we are able to truly be a national conference, and at the same time be more accessible to people who were previously unable to attend due to travel or financial reasons.
-So while we may have in-person events in the future, the Brain Injury Canada Conference is going to be virtual from now on.
+While COVID-19 continues to be a factor, hosting our conference virtually means we are able to truly be a national conference, and at the same time be more accessible to people who were previously unable to attend due to travel or financial reasons.
+So while we may have in-person events in the future, the Brain Injury Canada Conference is virtual.

 The session schedule is in the Eastern Standard Time (EST) Zone.

 Speaker presentations will be posted on their speaker pages and in their presentation section on PheedLoop after the event.
 You will be able to login until December 31st, 2022.

 Brain Injury Canada recognizes the need for more diverse research and funding in order to see more inclusive and representative results.
-It is one of our goals to find ways to support diverse research in the field of brain injury so we can feature that research.
+It is one of our goals to find ways to support diverse research in the field of brain injury so we can continue to feature that research.
 The presenters at this year’s conference are leaders in their respective fields and foremost experts on their topics.
 We are pleased to be able to provide a program that focuses on the many intersectionalities of brain injury and the people who support the brain injury community.

-We are using an online conference platform called Pheedloop, which is known for being intuitive and user-friendly, for our health care provider conference June 2-3.
-Pheedloop has a lot of great networking and presentation features, so it’s a good choice for our first stream.
+We are using an online conference platform called Pheedloop, which is known for being intuitive and user-friendly.

-There are chat features in both Pheedloop and Zoom.
+There are chat features in Pheedloop.
 If you’re having issues, you can use that to let us know.
 We will also have Pheedloop technical support staff available for May 25-26 to answer your queries.
 We’ll also be sharing some guidelines on how to use both platforms closer to the date of the conference that will address technical features.